Relevant to ACCA Qualification Paper F9

-A more serious problem is that, in reality, it is not possible for investors to borrow at the risk-free rate (for which the yield on short-dated Government debt is taken as a proxy).
-The reason for this is that the risk associated with individual investors is much higher than that associated with the Government.
-This inability to borrow at the risk-free rate means that the slope of the SML is shallower in practice than in theory.
+A more serious problem is that investors cannot in the real world borrow at the risk-free rate (for which the yield on short-dated government debt is taken as a proxy).
+The reason for this is that the risk associated with individual investors is much higher than that associated with the government.
+This inability to borrow at the risk-free rate means that in practice the slope of the SML is shallower than in theory.

-Overall, it seems reasonable to conclude that while the assumptions of the CAPM represent an idealised rather than real-world view, there is a strong possibility, in reality, of a linear relationship existing between required return and systematic risk.
+Overall, it seems reasonable to conclude that while the assumptions of the CAPM represent an idealised world rather than the real-world, there is a strong possibility, in the real world, of a linear relationship between required return and systematic risk.

-The weighted average cost of capital (WACC) can be used as the discount rate in investment appraisal provided that a number of restrictive assumptions are met.
-These assumptions are that:
+The weighted average cost of capital (WACC) can be used as the discount rate in investment appraisal provided that some restrictive assumptions are met.
+These assumptions are as follows:

-These assumptions essentially state that WACC can be used as the discount rate provided that the investment project does not change either the business risk or the financial risk of the investing organisation.
+These assumptions are essentially saying that WACC can be used as the discount rate provided that the investment project does not change either the business risk or the financial risk of the investing organisation.

 If the business risk of the investment project is different to that of the investing organisation, the CAPM can be used to calculate a project-specific discount rate.
-The procedure for this calculation was covered in the second article in this series (Project-specific discount rates, Student Accountant, April 2008).
+The procedure for this calculation was covered in the second article in this series.

-Project A would be rejected if WACC was used as the discount rate, because the internal rate of return (IRR) of the project is less than that of the WACC.
-This investment decision is incorrect, however, since project A would be accepted if a CAPM - derived project-specific discount rate were used because the project IRR lies above the SML.
+Project A would be rejected if WACC is used as the discount rate, because the internal rate of return (IRR) of the project is less than the WACC.
+This investment decision is incorrect, however, since project A would be accepted if a CAPM-derived project-specific discount rate is used because the project IRR lies above the SML.
 The project offers a return greater than that needed to compensate for its level of systematic risk, and accepting it will increase the wealth of shareholders.

 Project B would be accepted if WACC was used as the discount rate because its IRR is greater than the WACC.

-The CAPM has several advantages over other methods of calculating required return, explaining why it has remained popular for more than 40 years:
+The CAPM has several advantages over other methods of calculating required return, explaining why it has been popular for more than 40 years:

-The CAPM suffers from a number of disadvantages and limitations that should be noted in a balanced discussion of this important theoretical model.
+The CAPM suffers from several disadvantages and limitations that should be noted in a balanced discussion of this important theoretical model.

 Assigning values to CAPM variables

-The yield on short-term Government debt, which is used as a substitute for the risk-free rate of return, is not fixed but changes on a daily basis according to economic circumstances.
-A short-term average value can be used in order to smooth out this volatility.
+The yield on short-term government debt, which is used as a substitute for the risk-free rate of return, is not fixed but changes regularly with changing economic circumstances.
+A short-term average value can be used to smooth out this volatility.

 Beta values are now calculated and published regularly for all stock exchange-listed companies.
 The problem here is that uncertainty arises in the value of the expected return because the value of beta is not constant, but changes over time.